THINGS TO DO IN SPRING

 - Spray new citrus leaves (those about 4-5cm) every 10 -14 days with Eco Oil to prevent leaf miner laying eggs & disfiguring your trees.
 Don’t spray more than 8 x per season.
 CLM Traps are also good.

 - Mulch pots (use coco peat) & entire garden.
-Use a chunky mulch like composted recycled tree prunings or pine bark (for acid lovers: blueberry, camellia, gardenia, azalea etc).
+Use a chunky mulch like recycled tree prunings or pine bark (for acid lovers: blueberry, camellia, gardenia, azalea etc).

 - Lightly feed indoor plants.
 Re-pot if necessary.
 Keep plants moist but not wet.

 - Hard prune summer flowering plants like plumbago and salvia, Trim winter flowering natives and exotics, passionfruit + hibiscus by 1/3.

 - Liquid feed dying winter bulb leaves every 2 wks till brown.
 Dig up or leave in situ (freesias, jonquils, snowflakes, bluebells).